abimansyah/calculatrip/API-doc trip.md

 }
 OR
 {
-  "message": "endDate cannot be before startDate"
+  "message": "endDate cannot end before startDate"
 }
 OR
 {